 Overall, the CorelDRAW Graphics Suite offers a veteran range of software that remains very up-to-date, and widening its use to Apple users as well as Windows can only be a plus.

 Due to the complexity of vector illustrations, most software for creating them is locally installed, but Gravit Designer has online options too.

 The cloud-based version that runs from any browser and can automatically save to the online storage or locally.

-Alternatively, on Windows PC, Apple Mac, Linux and Chrome OS, there are installable releases that can better utilise the computer hardware.
+Alternatively, on Windows PC, Apple Mac, Linux and Chrome OS (which you'll find on a Chromebook), there are installable releases that can better utilise the computer hardware.

 Our experience is that the online version can get slow with complex designs, but the locally installed versions cope much better.
 However, with a limited free version to use, there isn’t any excuse for not giving it a try.
 There are plenty of impressive examples designers have created using Gravit Designer that prove it can be very effective at some jobs.

-Gravit Designer PRO allows for unlimited online storage, increases resolution to upto 300dpi, increases the print options to CMYK and HSB on top of RGB, plus there's also the ability to work offline, advanced export options, and version history, all available for a reasonable £49 per year, which works out at around $65.
+Gravit Designer PRO allows for unlimited online storage, increases resolution to upto 300dpi, increases the print options to CMYK and HSB on top of RGB, plus there's also the ability to work offline, advanced export options, and version history, all available for a reasonable yearly subscription.

 Most business people shy away from free software for often valid reasons, but Inkscape is certainly worth looking at before you commit to buying CorelDRAW or an Adobe CC subscription.

 It’s a vector design tool that offers broad file support, extensive text manipulation and both Bezier and Spiro curve types.
 It also has an extension model that allows new features to be easily installed, and there are some amazing ones available.

 The only reservations we have are that even on a powerful PC it can be slow at times when a complicated process involves rendering.